Just replace the _at_ in the above email address with @.

 City, state, country:

 Photos prior to Mar 2010 were taken with a Canon Rebel XT and an EF-S 60 mm macro lens.
 Photos Mar 2010-Nov 2016 were taken with a Canon 7d, an MPE-65 mm lens and a macro twin lite MT-24EX flash in addition to the 60 mm.
-Photos from 2017 onward were taken with a 5d Mk iv camera body, with larger insects being shot with the 24-70mm f/4.0, which has a macro mode.
+Photos from 2017 onward were taken with a 5d Mk iv camera body.
+I have recently gotten the Kuangren KX-800 after my MT-24ex died for the last time and I mostly like it despite the occasional misfire.
+As of 2023, for a white background I use a piece of anti-reflective glass elevated about an inch above a thick sheet of styrofoam, all in a white plastic tub.
+I diffuse the KX-800 with a few sheets of vellum paper.